 Keep your examples as relevant as possible, like citing customer service ratings that mirror positive student-teacher conference feedback you earned later on.
 Reference any programs that overlap between roles, too.

 And always measure your impact with numbers!
 Quantifiable data is the key to making your experience both credible and impressive.
-Pull in grade improvements, percentages, and more metrics:
+Pull in grade improvements, percentages, and more metrics for a great resume:

 Top 5 Tips for Your Kindergarten Teacher Assistant resume

-• If you have a state-issue Certified Teaching Assistant credential, don’t leave it out.
+- If you have a state-issued Certified Teaching Assistant credential, don’t leave it out.
 Make sure you also include any other relevant certificates or licenses, such as Microsoft Certified Educator (MCE).

-• If you don’t have a ton of prior teaching experience, you can use volunteer initiatives to bulk up your professional history section!
+- If you don’t have a ton of prior teaching experience, you can use volunteer initiatives to bulk up your professional history section!
 Think of tutoring projects or literacy events you helped with that relate to the job.
+Even adding a couple of specific and relevant hobbies could add some zest to your resume.

-Again: Context is your friend here.
-You can make multiple percentages all sound interesting by briefly describing the situations where they made a difference: Mention grade averages in one point, then engagement in the next!
+Again, context is your friend here.
+You can diversify metrics by briefly describing the situations where they made a difference.
+Mention grade averages in one point, then engagement in the next!